top of page

 RE-CAPPING YOUR MEDICARE OPTIONS

-A Medicare Advantage plan wraps everything all in one policy: It includes all of the benefits of Original Medicare, has a cap on annual out-of-pocket costs, and most Medicare Advantage plans also include prescription coverage.
+A Medicare Advantage plan wraps everything in one policy: It includes all of the benefits of Original Medicare, has a cap on annual out-of-pocket costs, and most Medicare Advantage plans also include prescription coverage.

 bottom of page